TedTschopp/tedt.org/_posts/RPG Posts/2023-11-05-Ahmed-ibn-Yusuf.md

     name: Ted Tschopp
     url: https://tedt.org/
 bullets:
-description: Character Concept of Ahmed ibn Yusuf,a porter who works for the Great Library in Baghdad in 1258.
+description: Character Concept of Ahmed ibn Yusuf, a porter who works for the Great Library in Baghdad in 1258.
 seo-description:
 categories:
   - Draft